News We Recently Launched AD Migrator and AD Reporter.

 Below are some of the common problems users encounter while using multiple tenants.

-• Mailbox Reassign: Microsoft does not allow users to configure a tenant-to-tenant migration in a direct manner.
+• Mailbox Reassign – Microsoft does not allow users to configure a tenant-to-tenant migration instantly.
 Also, users can not ask Microsoft to reassign the mailboxes to any other O365 tenant even in the same location.
 In case, the mailboxes are in two different tenants and can be in a single O365 mailbox database in the service yet, one cannot get reassigned them.
-One needs anything in-between.
+One needs anything in between.

-• Custom Domain: A custom domain cannot be available to two different Office 365 tenants at once.
-One needs to remove a domain from the first tenant prior to adding it to the second one.
-If the email flow breaking is not allowed for a particular time period, this can be an issue.
+• Custom Domain – A custom domain cannot be available to two different Office 365 tenants at once.
+One needs to remove a domain from the first tenant before adding it to the second one.
+If the email flow breaking is not allowed for a particular time, this can be an issue.
 In most cases, it might take a few minutes to remove the domain from an Office 365 tenant and add it to another tenant, however, sometimes it may also take a long time.
 Only in some exceptional cases, it can require raising a service request to Microsoft for a complete addition or removal.

-• Transfer of other Services: While using multiple Office 365 tenants, one also needs tools to transfer other services.
-Users may need to migrate SharePoint sites, Lync Online Contacts, Yammer Contacts, and OneDrive for Business as well as merge them all together.
+• Transfer of other Services – While using multiple Office 365 tenants, one also needs tools to transfer other services.
+Users may need to migrate SharePoint sites, Lync Online Contacts, Yammer Contacts, and OneDrive for Business as well as merge them all.
 Users may require professional software to perform the task.

 What are the Benefits of Having Single Tenants in Office 365?

-Single tenants in Office 365 provide a number of benefits, including:
+Single tenants in Office 365 provide several benefits, including:

-Manage Multiple Microsoft Office 365 Tenants with Ease
+How to Manage Multiple Microsoft Office 365 Tenants with Ease?

 All the organizations going through acquisitions can consolidate multiple Office 365 tenants as it is the safest and most convenient way to manage multiple Office 365 tenants.
 They can execute it manually but, there is a high chance, that the mailboxes, accounts, directories, or email messages could be lost, deleted, or left behind.
 Also, there are possible chances that some of the objects might duplicate themselves, as it may cause unnecessary management complexities, expenditure, and downtime.

-Therefore, we recommend using Office 365 Mailbox Migration Tool to migrate mailboxes from one account to another in Office 365.
+Therefore, we recommend using Office 365 to Office 365 Migration Tool to migrate mailboxes from one account to another in Office 365.
 The tool is completely secure and allows users to export mailboxes and shared mailboxes.
-It has the ability to migrate entire data among multiple tenants.
-Follow the steps below to move data from one Office 365 tenant to another:
+It can migrate entire data among multiple tenants.

 Download Now Purchase Now